yuvili/FinalProject/README.md

 Accept: image/webp,*/*
 Connection: keep-alive
 ```
-If the server responds with a status of HTTP/1.1 200 OK (JPEG JFIF image),
+If the server responds with a status of HTTP/1.1 200 OK (PNG image),
 the client extracts the image content from the response and saves it to a new file named
 OurImage.png.
 If the server responds with a status of HTTP/1.1 301 Moved Permanently,